thin fashion models

 Skinny model

-In addition, while some progress has been made in promoting body diversity, there is still a long way to go.
-The use of plus-size models in shows is commendable; however, this is still a small percentage of models used overall.
-More diverse representation is essential for the models’ health and the consumers’ mental well-being who identify with them.
+While some progress has been made in promoting body diversity, there is still a long way to go.
+While the use of plus-size models in shows is commendable, this is still a small percentage of the overall number of models used.
+More diverse representation is essential for the models’ health and the mental well-being of the consumers who identify with them.

-One model shared her experience working on a set where she was forced to wear a corset so tight she became dizzy, vomited, and blacked out from lack of oxygen – all while needing to perform during shoots after 14-hour days with minimum breaks.
+One model shared her experience working on a set where she was forced to wear a corset so tight that she became dizzy, vomited, and blacked out from lack of oxygen—all while needing to perform during shoots after 14-hour days with minimum breaks.
 This story illustrates the importance of prioritizing models’ safety over achieving desired aesthetics.

 Fashion is finally embracing body positivity, and it’s about time- diverse models are making waves and sending messages of acceptance.